 Think of newsletters as something that your audience should find valuable, interesting or even entertaining.
 Knowing the purpose can help you find ideas for your newsletters.
 Therefore, you should try to avoid being too “salesy” – there are also other types of emails that could push for more sales.
 Read more about how to write good newsletters here.

 How to Find Ideas?

 Generating newsletter ideas can be a challenge, especially at the beginning.
 However, it will get easier once you’ve established a routine and get to know your subscribers more.
 To help you out, here are some pointers on writing content for your email newsletters.

 Email newsletters can be a perfect space for a content roundup.
 You can use snippets of your recent blog posts to encourage your subscribers to read more.
-You can even add social media content highlights to attract more followers to your social media channels.
+Even adding social media content highlights to attract more followers to your social media channels helps.
 You might be working on many different types of content – you can indeed repurpose it for your newsletter.

 Here’s an example of the “featured posts” roundup from Wistia:

 Source: Wistia email, featured on Really Good Emails

 Suppose you don’t have separate customer feedback generating emails and automated workflows.
 In that case, you could ask for customer feedback in one of your newsletter sections.
 That said, it shouldn’t become the primary purpose, but having a dedicated section in one of your newsletters can help you learn about your audience.